-- The Duke of Sussex claims that a Private Investigator (PI) in the United States illegally targeted his wife.
+- DUKE of Sussex claims that a Private Investigator (PI) in the United States illegally targeted his wife.

 PRINCE Harry has threatened to sue The Sun for illegally delving into the private life of Meghan Markle.